Review of WASM, June 2011

 and Social Movements in the United States, 1600-2000, remains

 the centerpiece of the work of the Center for the Historical Study of

 Women and Gender.
 One of the premier resources on the Worldwide Web

 for the teaching of U.S. history, the website began in 1997.
-It consists of more than 110 document projects and archives with more than 4,500 primary
+It consists of 116 document projects and archives with more than 4,500 primary

 documents intended for use in college classrooms and for historical research.